Skip to content

 How to Layer Skincare?

-Layering your skincare products in the correct order ensures that each formula works optimally.
-Lighter products like serums need to go first to penetrate the skin, while heavier ones like moisturisers and oils should seal everything in.
-Skipping or misplacing steps can reduce effectiveness—or worse, clog pores and irritate the skin.
-Think of it as building a strong foundation for radiant skin.
+Applying your skincare products in the right order guarantees that each formulation functions at its best.
+Lighter products, such as serums, should be applied first to effectively penetrate the skin, while heavier products like moisturizers and oils should be used to lock in all the benefits.
+Neglecting or misordering steps can diminish effectiveness—or even worse, lead to clogged pores and skin irritation.
+Think of it as constructing a solid base for glowing skin.

 How to Layer Skincare Products (Step-by-Step)